jso0003auburn/gifbot/README.md

   	* Get bot ID and group ID from dev.groupme.com
   * Heroku account [Heroku](http://heroku.com).
   	* use Heroku config var to set the following
-    * botIdProd = bot id for your main group
+    * botId = bot id for your main group
-    * groupIdProd = group id for your main group
+    * groupId = group id for your main group
-    * botIdTest = bot id for a test group
+    * botIdAlternate = bot id for a test group
-    * groupIdTest = group id for a test group
+    * groupIdAlternate = group id for a test group

 ## Useful Heroku Command Line Tools
   * git add .